Sanctions against Russia: USA Coalition vs. Russian Coalition

 Since the start of the Russian invasion of Ukraine, the establishment of each coalition occurred via three mechanisms:

-• Country Declaration about the Sanctions against Russia.
-Since the start of the Russian invasion of Ukraine, each country worldwide was pushed by USA and Russia to declare its position about the sanctions, namely if the country is going to join the sanctions or not.
-Indeed, some countries declared their positions, yet many countries, especially from Africa, the Pacific, South America and South Asia avoided declaration about their position, but at the same time, did not join the sanctions against Russia.
-Hence, if a country did not join the USA in the sanctions against Russia, then it refers to a country that de-facto joined Russian Coalition, yet the reason for that could be favour Russia over USA or dependency on Russia.
+Country Declaration about the Sanctions against Russia.
+Since the start of the Russian invasion of Ukraine, each country worldwide was pushed by the USA and Russia to declare its position about the sanctions, namely if the country is going to join the sanctions or not.
+Indeed, some countries declared their positions, yet many countries refrained from declaring their positions, but, at the same time, they did not join the sanctions against Russia, especially those from Africa, the Pacific, South America and South Asia.
+Hence, if a country did not join the USA in imposing sanctions against Russia, then it refers to a country that de-facto joined the Russian Coalition, yet the reason for that could be favouring Russia over the USA or dependency on Russia.

-• United Nations (UN) Vote on Ukraine
+United Nations (UN) Vote on Ukraine

 War Sanctions: Types of Sanctions/Counter-Sanctions

-USA Alliances versus Russian Alliances
+Appendix II.
+USA Alliances versus Russian Alliances, Maps and Tables

 Trade Agreements - United States Department of State